 How to Make the Current Git Branch a Master Branch

 In this snippet, we will go through an example of making your current git branch to a master branch.
-For meeting this goal, the git checkout command, as well as the git merge command, should be run.
-Here is what you need to run:
+For meeting this goal you should follow the steps below:

 git checkout master